OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 ## Recompile Kernel with CONFIG_AUFS_XATTR

 This section contains the investigation results of what is needed to setup a docker image to use the AUFS and enabled capapilities through setcap.
-While you might be able to change your local VM and test your profile, a change that depends on setting capabilities can only be checked in when all developer VMs and all Zuul machines have the upgrade.
+While you might be able to change your local VM and test your profile, a change that depends on setting capabilities can only be checked in when all developer VMs and all Gerrit test machines have the upgrade.

 - Step 1: Download Kernel